rbakker96/minishell/README.md

 This project’s objectives are similar to all this first year’s objectives: Rigor, use of C, use of basic algorithms, information research etc. With Minishell, you’ll be able to travel through time and come back to problems people faced when Windows didn’t exist.

-This is an group project created by R. Bakker & Q. Li
+This is an group project created by R. Bakker & <a href="https://github.com/qingqingqingli" target="_blank">Q. Li</a>

 ---